Gaps, Opportunities and RecommendationsRead the Event Coverage

-Join USIP, the Harvard Law School Project on Disability and their fellow co-sponsors for a conversation on the gaps and opportunities in disability-inclusive peacebuilding and steps for the greater inclusion and participation of people with disabilities.
-This event will be an official side event to the 2021 Conference of State Parties to the Convention on the Rights of Persons with Disabilities.
+On June 16, USIP, the Harvard Law School Project on Disability and their fellow co-sponsors hosted a conversation on the gaps and opportunities in disability-inclusive peacebuilding and steps for the greater inclusion and participation of people with disabilities.
+This event was an official side event to the 2021 Conference of State Parties to the Convention on the Rights of Persons with Disabilities.

 Join the conversation on Twitter with #DisabilityAndPeacebuilding.

 Visiting Professor of Law, Harvard Law School; Executive Director, Harvard Law School Project on Disability

 U.N.
 Special Rapporteur on the Rights of Persons with Disabilities

 Conflict Advisor (Contractor), Youth and Social Inclusion, USAID Center for Conflict and Violence Prevention

 Senior Researcher on Disability Rights, Human Rights Watch

 Advisor to U.N.
 Special Rapporteur Gerard Quinn; Senior Fellow, Harvard Law School Project on Disability

 Elizabeth Murray, co-moderator

 ASL interpretation and captioning provided for this event by American Sign Language Interpretation Services (ASLIS).